goadesign/goa.design/content/v2/getting-started.md

 Once we have a design for our service, run the `goa gen` command to generate the boilerplate code.
 The command takes the design package as an argument.
-Optionally, it also takes the target directory to house the generated code as an argument.
+Optionally, it also takes the target directory as an argument to house the generated code.
 Since the design package is created under `$GOPATH/src/basic`, the command line is:

 ```
 $ goa gen basic/design -o $GOPATH/src/basic